Redundancy payments being used for pension contributions

 What about tax relief?

-If the contributions can bring the adjusted net income down to below £100,000 and retain the personal allowance giving 60 tax relief on pension contributions, or 61.5% tax relief on pension contributions in Scotland.
+A personal contribution to a pension will reduce their taxable income.
+If the contribution can bring their adjusted net income down to below £100,000 they will retain the personal allowance and give them 60 tax relief on their pension contributions.
+Or 63% tax relief if they are a Scottish rate taxpayer.

 What can be done with the first £30,000 of the redundancy payment?